-As a prospective homebuyer in the U.S. who is interested in affordability, you may have considered buying a home from someone who can no longer make the mortgage payments and is therefore being foreclosed upon.
+As a prospective homebuyer in the U.S. who is interested in affordability, you might have considered buying a home from someone who can no longer make the mortgage payments and is therefore being foreclosed upon.

 It is important to understand, however, that the foreclosure process involves many phases, with differing implications as to who you would be dealing with and just how good a financial deal you might get.

 From your perspective, preforeclosure means that the bank would not even be involved in the sale yet.
-But it’s entirely possible that the homeowner has not yet taken active steps to list the property for sale – or even definitively decided to sell it.
+But it’s entirely possible that the homeowner has not yet taken active steps to list the property for sale, or even definitively decided to sell it.
 An offer from an interested buyer such as yourself might, however, tip the scales.

 So, how do you find out about a preforeclosure property?
 This information is, in fact, publicly available, even if the homeowner hasn’t listed the property for sale.

 Online services like foreclosures.com or realtytrac.com compile information on homes headed toward foreclosure from public records.
 Expect to pay a monthly fee of approximately $30–$50 to get the information.

 That allows aggressive homebuyers or investors to locate approach the defaulting homeowners to make an offer.

 Of course, a savvy buyer in such a situation will be primarily interested in properties that are worth more than their homeowners owe on the mortgage.
 That’s because the buyer will be able to offer less than market value and get a bargain while still helping the homeowners get out from under the mortgage.
 (If the seller owes more than the property is worth and can’t make up the difference or negotiate an agreement with the lender, the only alternative short of foreclosure is a short sale, in which the bank agrees to the sale of the home for less than what the owner owes on the loan.)